kenaniah/elephant/README.md

-# elephant
+# Elephant
-Postgres desktop client
+A desktop client for PostgreSQL